Lucas-Maciel/Lucas-Maciel/README.md

 ### Hi there 👋

+I’m currently working with metagenomics at VIB-KU Leuven.

+I also have experience with RNA-Seq, ChIP-SEQ, Genome assembly and other Bioinformatics areas.

+My repos so far are private as they are related to my work at companies, but in the future I intend to make them publicly.
 <!--
 **Lucas-Maciel/Lucas-Maciel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.